 Main Page Content

-Through the Senior Thesis option (CIS 493 or CSC 493), students can earn three credits for one or two semesters of independent, but supervised, project work completed in an academic setting.
+Through the Senior Thesis option (CSC 486), students can earn three credits for one or two semesters of independent, but supervised, project work completed in an academic setting.
 The option is intended to enrich the student's knowledge of computer applications, theory, software or hardware, and to develop skills in analyzing problems involving current computing technologies.
 Projects pursued may involve substantial software or hardware development, structuring available commercial software/hardware for specific applications, or theoretical analysis of computational schemes.
 Students interested in pursuing a graduate program are strongly urged to consider the thesis option to test out their potential for independent research and advanced study.

 Alternatively, students enrolled in the Honors College may register for HON 490 and complete a thesis.
 Students interested in pursuing some independent exploration, but not interested in a thesis option may consider an independent study (CIS 499 or CSC 499).

 To be eligible for the thesis option, the student must:

 - Have at least junior standing in the College (54 credits).

 - Be a computer science or computer information systems major with at least 18 credits of course work in the major with at least a 3.00 major GPA.

 - Be fluent in at least one high-level programming language (e.g., Java, C/C++, or Visual Basic).

 Individual thesis supervisors may have additional requirements, such as knowledge of specific subjects, programming languages or software.
 Besides meeting the formal prerequisites, thesis candidates should be self-motivated and interested in real-world learning, and should have good communication and problem-solving skills.

 Certain forms of work experience are expressly excluded from consideration for theses: